Switchback Experiments under Geometric Mixing: A Markovian Model for Temporal Carryovers

-Next, although the system is not stationary in time, we assume that the system ``mixes'' at a rate of at least $1/t_{\mix}$ at each time point.
-Mixing assumptions are common in the literature in contextual bandits and reinforcement learning; mixing assumptions of the specific form \eqref{eq:mixing} are used and discussed by, e.g., \citet{van1998learning}, \citet{even2005experts}, and \citet{hu2021off}.
+Although the system is not stationary in time, we assume that the system ``mixes'' at a rate of at least $1/t_{\mix}$ at each time point.
+Mixing assumptions are common in the literature in contextual bandits and reinforcement learning, and a mixing assumption of the form \eqref{eq:mixing} is used and discussed by, e.g., \citet{van1998learning}, \citet{even2005experts} and \citet{hu2021off}.
+In particular, \citet{hu2021off} use such an assumption for off-policy evaluation in a partially observed Markov decision process.
+Unlike us, however, these papers consider mixing assumptions in a stationary environment (i.e., where $P_t^w = P^w$ is the same for all time periods $t$), whereas here we allow the problem dynamics to change arbitrarily from one period to the next.
+Intuitively, this mixing assumption implies that, for any realized sequence of environments (or formally, transition kernels $\{P_t\}_t$), the impact of past treatment assignments decays exponentially fast.
+In this sense, the system gradually ‘forgets’ its history.
+This excludes dynamics in which the effects of early actions can accumulate or persist.

 \begin{assu} There exists a mixing time $t_{\mix}<\infty$ such that, for all time points $t = 1, \, \ldots, \, T$ and $w\in\{0,1\}$,

 for any pair of distributions $f$ and $f'$ on $S_t$. \end{assu}